 1. Copy your local sites folder to a new location.

-2. Take a look at the Local Add-on repo for Volumes and copy to the ~/Library/Application Support/Local by Flywheel/addons/local-addon-volumes folder.
-You can also access through the interface.
+2. Look at the Local Add-on repo for Volumes and copy it to the ~/Library/Application Support/Local by Flywheel/addons/local-addon-volumes folder.
+You can also access it through the interface.

 3. Enable the Volumes Manager add-on and then restart Local.